 Nobody said that Spanish words and idioms were easy to learn but at least they are fun!
-Even as a native speaker I’ve faced some quite curious and confusing situations when speaking with our fellow brothers and sisters from Latin America.
+Even as a native speaker I have faced some quite curious and confusing situations when speaking with our fellow brothers and sisters from Latin America.

 What’s the worst part?
 Once you learn how to speak Spanish if you move to another region or country, you’ll get lost again!
 Spanish is official in 22 countries or territories (Argentina, Bolivia, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Equatorial Guinea, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Sahrawi Arab Democratic Republic, Spain, Uruguay and Venezuela) and that makes it unique and varied.
 More and more people are becoming aware of the differences but there are still a lot of misunderstandings.

 It has happened to me so many times that the first time I went to Latin America I tried to avoid certain kinds of words and adopted localisms.
 Let’s have a closer look to some of those words:

 1. The Verb ‘coger’

 This one definitely takes the cake.
 In Spain it means ‘to take’ and we use it for everything just like in English.
 However, in most of Latin American countries it means ‘to have sex’.
 Imagine how confusing is to realise that we use it all the time.

 Real example (it has happened to me):

-- Spanish from Spain (me): Para llegar al centro tienes que coger el metro y el autobús (To get to the centre you have to take the subway/tube and then the bus).
+- Spanish from Spain (me): Para llegar al centro tienes que coger el metro y el autobús (you have to take the subway/tube and then the bus to get to the city centre).